MicrosoftDocs/power-platform/power-virtual-agents/advanced-generative-actions.md

 :::image type="content" source="media/advanced-generative-actions/generative-ai-page.png" alt-text="Screenshot of the Generative AI page with Generative Actions enabled.":::

-## How your copilot responds to user queries with Generative Actions
+## How your copilot responds to user queries with generative actions

-When enabled, Generative Actions, is responsible for orchestrating the conversations users have with your copilot, which can help provide users with a more natural and fluid conversation.
+Generative actions create more natural and fluid conversations for users in your copilot.

-When a message is received from a user, GPT is used to select one or more [Plugin Actions](./advanced-plugin-actions.md) or [Topics](./authoring-create-edit-topics.md) that can be used to respond.
-A number of factors are used to determine which Topics and Plugin Actions are used.
-The primary factor used is the associated description with each item, but additional factors, such as the name and any inputs / outputs (and their associated names & descriptions) are also used.
+When a user sends a message, GPT selects one or more [plugin actions](./advanced-plugin-actions.md) or [topics](./authoring-create-edit-topics.md) in its response.
+Various factors determine which topics and plugin actions are used.
+The primary factor comes from the description with each item.
+Other factors include the name and any inputs or outputs (and their names and descriptions).

-Once the appropriate [Plugin Actions](./advanced-plugin-actions.md) and [Topics](./authoring-create-edit-topics.md) have been selected, a plan is generated which determines the order in which they will be executed.
-The copilot will also attempt to pre-populate any inputs required by the Plugin Actions and Topics, either by extracting values from the user's query, or by identifying values from the previous conversation context.
+Once [plugin actions](./advanced-plugin-actions.md) and [topics](./authoring-create-edit-topics.md) are selected, a plan is generated that determines the order they get executed.
+The copilot prepopulates any inputs required by the plugin actions and topics.
+These inputs are extracted values from the user's query or identified values from the previous conversation context.

-The plan is re-assessed and, if necessary, updated after each new message is received from the user, which allows for scenarios such as interruption (additional items added within the plan), or cancellation.
+The plan is reassessed and updated, if needed, after each new message is received from the user.
+The reassessment allows for scenarios such as interruption, where additional items are added to the plan, or cancellation.

-## Testing your copilot using Generative Actions
+## Testing your copilot using generative actions

-When testing your copilot with Generative Actions enabled, you can open the new tracing mode, by selecting the tracing mode button at the top of the test canvas pane.
+When testing your copilot with generative actions enabled, you can open the new tracing mode, by selecting the tracing mode button at the top of the test canvas pane.

 :::image type="content" source="media/advanced-generative-actions/open-tracing-mode.png" alt-text="Screenshot of the test canvas, showing the tracing mode button with the tracing mode window open.":::